An Overview of Our Ministry with Youth and Children

 Church School & Confirmation Registration

-Each year, parents are asked to complete the Church School & Confirmation Registration Form to enroll their children in our Christian Education programs.
+Each year, parents are asked to complete the online Church School & Confirmation Registration Form to enroll their children in our Christian Education programs.

 Passages on the Journey of a Child